 Yeah.
 And who eats half a Snickers and says “I’ll save the other half for later?”

-If you want to create a caloric deficit consistently, focusing on REAL food is the answer.
+If we want to create a caloric deficit consistently, focusing on REAL food is the answer.

 Of course, I know a Snickers bar is way more delicious than broccoli – it was designed in a lab by scientists to be AMAZING!